NVIDIA/cccl/docs/libcudacxx/ptx/examples/device_tensormap_initialization.rst

 Device-side initialization and modification of a tensor map
 -----------------------------------------------------------

-The process of initializing a tensormap in global memory proceeds as follows.
+The process of initializing a tensor map in global memory proceeds as follows.

 1. Pass an existing tensor map, the template, to the kernel.
 In contrast to kernels that ***use** the tensor map in a ``cp.async.bulk.tensor`` instruction,